yashnahta/EntryManagement/README.md

 ![Database](f4.png)

-Also an E-mail is sent to Host after user Checks out of the meeting-
+Also an E-mail is sent to Visitor after user Checks out of the meeting-

 ![Database](f3.png)